ddrohit/Promises-In-Js/README.md

         //reject();
 });
 ```
-# Using a Promise in the program
+# Using a promise in the program

   promises are mainly used in the program when we want a task to be started only the other task is completed
   usually events are used to do this kind on stuff in js, but it becoms messy for large number of events so